"OUR OWN" COMMUNITY PLAYREADINGS

 A community-wide reading of this beloved local Deer Isle, Maine story, by Cherie Mason with illustrations by Jo Ellen McAllister Stammen.
 This project is directed by OHA Community Advisory Board member and self-proclaimed "local mama" Melissa Jones-Bayley and is comprised of videos of local families reading individual pages of the story from their homes.
 Author Cherie Mason, a former OHA actor and board member, is also featured in this production.

-THE FIRST 35 FAMILIES TO REGISTER for free for this virtual program will also be able to pickup a free copy of the book along with a treat bag at the Opera House Box Office (corner of School and Main St.) starting March 1.
+THE FIRST 35 FAMILIES TO REGISTER for free for this virtual program also received a free copy of the book along with a treat bag at the Opera House Box Office (corner of School and Main St.) starting March 1.

 by Cherie Mason